 We at ICDSoft offer an unconditional 100-day money-back guarantee on all shared hosting accounts.
 You just need to contact our team by sending a support ticket or an email.
 Sadly, domain registrations aren’t eligible for a refund, as we are actually using the registration services of another company - eNom.com.
 Moreover, we don’t provide automatic renewals, which might be useful for some people, but this way you won’t be seeing any strange transactions for services you don’t use.
 Since we don’t want to mislead our customers, and we follow good business practices, all information is clearly stated in our terms at https://www.icdsoft.com/en/terms.

-Refunds are probably some of the most confusing and annoying situations you can get yourself into.
+Refunds are probably among the most confusing and annoying situations you can get yourself into.
 Not with ICDSoft!
-We’ve been providing hosting services since 2001, and we want to have happy customers and maintain positive relationship, even if this means losing a sale.
+We've been providing hosting services since 2001, and we want to have happy customers and maintain a positive relationship, even if that means losing a sale.